pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 {% endraw %}

 The last part of the theory (which is closely related to the above) is what we mean when we say post-multiply or pre-multiply.
 This is relevant because the order we multiply matrices is important.
 The way we traverse rows on the left side and columns on the right side means if we swap the matrices and perform the same operation (multiplying), then we'll get a different result.
-When we multiply two column major matrices together we post-multiply them which just means we start on the right and work our way left.
+When we multiply two column vector matrices together, we post-multiply them, which just means we start on the right and work our way left.

 For a concrete example let's take transformations.
 We usually want to scale first, then rotate and finally translate, this would look like so: